Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 JUMP -100 #Subtracts 100 from the PC.
 ```

-If the "Immidiate Offset Enable Bit" is not set, the instruction is decoded as follows:
+If the "Immediate Offset Enable Bit" is not set, the instruction is decoded as follows:

 |31-28                           |27-25| 24-23                 |22|21                             |20-12                                                                  |11-4     |3-0            |
 |--------------------------------|-----|-----------------------|--|-------------------------------|-----------------------------------------------------------------------|---------|---------------|